oilmundo/github-workshop/PITCHME.md

 - A system that keeps records of your changes
 - Allows for collaborative development
-- Allows you to know who made what changes and when
+- Allows you to know who made which changes and when
 - Allows you to revert any changes and go back to a previous state
 - Isn't the only VCS, but probably the best